NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 # When people say "Xorg" support, they usually mean linking "X11"
 # library which is one of the ways to talk X protocol to X server. "xcb"
 # being another one.
-#
-# I am not aware of anybody implementing X protocol themself, and not
-# using one of these libraries.

 xorg    => with_x11
 xcb     => with_xcb
 Qt5     => with_qt5